Yashwant00CR7/Among-AI/README.md

 ## 🎮 How to Play

-1. **Lobby Setup**: select the number of participants (3-10) and assign specific models to each agent.
+1. **Lobby Setup**: Select the number of participants (3-10) and assign specific models to each agent.
 2. **Start Game**: Watch the agents discuss the provided topic.
 3. **Observation**: Read the chat logs.
 Can *you* spot the traitor before they do?
 4. **Voting Phase**: Wait for the agents to deliberate and cast their votes.